brandonavant/full-stack-iot/README.md

 # full-stack-iot

+## Introduction

-The purpose of this repository is to demonstrate to RSI colleagues (and all of the Internet) ways in which a developer can build a full-stack IoT solution using the following technologies:
+The purpose of this repository is to demonstrate to RSI colleagues (and all of the Internet) ways in which a developer can build a full-stack IoT solution using various technologies.

+To present a real-world example, I will demonstrate how to utilize an RFID/NFC scanner attempt to authenticate a scanned fob by communicating with the cloud.
+The scans will instantaneously appear in a log shown on a React application.

 - React.js - The front-end will utilize React to provide a SPA for our demo app.
 - Socket.io-client - Since updates from our back-end shall be distributed to the front-end immediately (without constant polling), we want to utilize the WebSocket protocol.
 Socket.io will provide us with this capability in a nice Managed library.